Cough Syrup (song): Cover versions and remixes

-Darren Criss' character Blaine Anderson covered the song on the season three episode of Glee titled "On My Way" during a scene when closeted football player Dave Karofsky attempts suicide after being outed.
+Darren Criss' character Blaine Anderson covered the song on the season three episode of Glee titled "On My Way" during a scene when closeted football player Dave Karofsky (Max Adler) attempts suicide after being outed as gay.

 Young the Giant was satisfied with the song's placement in the show's suicide scene.
 "I don't think we ever had the intent of the song... in such a serious scene," Gadhia told Billboard.
 "It's very, very intense, very, very impactful, and we most definitely empathized with that.
 All of us have been victims of bullying -- and been bullies at some point in time.
 It's something that hits everyone."

 Ra Ra Riot remixed "Cough Syrup" for Young The Giant's Remix EP, released in September 2011.

 The song was also covered by Melanie Martinez in Season 3 of the American version of The Voice during the Top 12 Live Performances episode.
 The song was again covered on The Voice in 2013 by Matthew Schuler, who at the time had gotten the fastest four-chair turn audition in The Voice history with the song.